 These smart thermostats allow homeowners to change different thermostat settings right from your smartphone, computer or other mobile devices.
 Other systems can be operated using Voice, using devices built for this purpose.
 This can offer a higher convenience level since you can do things such as turning up the AC as you are nearing home.
 You may also increase the temperature as you curl up on your couch, without the need to walk around to press a switch.

 Most designs of smart thermostats give you the ability to view usage history, thus allowing you to track the specific time when your heating or cooling spiked up, providing you a better understanding as to how often the system is running, and your possible energy consumption for the month.
 This, in turn, gives you the ability to learn more about your adjustment habits.

-Aside from the fact that a smart thermostat technology can make your life more convenient, it can also give you better control on your finances.
-Of course, you need to expect investing initially on the equipment.
+Aside from the fact that a smart thermostat technology can make your life more convenient, it can also give you better control of your finances.
+Of course, you need to expect to invest initially on the equipment.
 The good part is that it can save you money eventually.
 How so?
 Smart thermostats have been marketed with the capacity to save money on energy consumption.

-This is because smart thermostat system learns the user’s adjustment habits, while optimizing heating and cooling.
+This is because the smart thermostat system learns the user’s adjustment habits while optimizing heating and cooling.
 While a standard programmable thermostat may have the capability to do so, the system may become challenging to program with all of those buttons.
-On the other hand, smart thermostats are easier and quicker to setup and program.
+On the other hand, smart thermostats are easier and quicker to set up and program.